bkw777/NODE_DATAPAC/README.md

 ### SL1M - slim 1 meg

-This version is not tested yet.
+SL1M IS NOT VERIFIED YET

 Specifcally I don't know for sure if the ABT841 works in place of FCT841.
+It should, but my first test build does not work.
+It seems to mostly work but corrupts data, and not randomly, always the same output from a given input.
+The schematic is essentially the same as EZ1M, and EZ1M is verified working.
+I'll build another with all new parts to see if it produces the same result.

 Otherwise it's the same as the default EZ1M just with TSSOP versions of the same chips.